andrew-houghton/river-flow/README.md

 # Method

 1. Load data and convert it to a 2 dimensional list of height information
-2. Change the grid of heights in to a graph where each pixel is connected to the 4 points above, below and to each size.
+2. Convert each of the heights into a node
+3. Connect each node to it's neighbours (above, below and to each size)
-3. Check to see if any points are at the same height as their neighbour and merge these heights if they are.
+4. If two nodes of equal height are neighbours then merge them into one node
+5. Store all the nodes in a sorted list
-4. Flood low points;
+6. Flood low points;
     * Find all the points which are below all their neighbours.
 These points are called lakes.
     * For each of these lakes add all of the neighbours (the perimeter of the lake) to collection sorted by height
     * Starting from the lowest neighbour check if it is below the level of the lake.
 If it is then the flooding is complete.
     * Otherwise merge the point into the lake and raise the height of the lake to be equal to the point that was just merged into the lake.
 Add the neighbours of the point that is being merged into the sorted collection of lake neighbours.
-5. Starting from the highest point send flow down to lower points.
+7. Starting from the highest point send flow down to lower points.
-6. Create images for each step as flow is sent down and compile into an animation.
+8. Create images for each step as flow is sent down and compile into an animation.

 # Data structure prep